sprugman/screentime/readme.md

  - extremely basic at the moment
  - TODO:
  	- UI
- 		- auto update
+ 		- auto update latest
+ 		- sort with latest on top
+ 		- group by gaps, rather than just by hour
-		- time range slider
+		- time range slider / pagination
-		- better gallery (zoom to full screen?)
+		- zoom to full screen from modal overlay
-		- add ability to log time from viewer? will require more sophisticated server
+		- add ability to annotate events from viewer? will require more sophisticated server
+		- allow splitting & joining of groups
 	- Technical
 		- proper build process w/ linting tests